 Advantages Of The Reverse Grid

 The first main advantage, as alluded to by Ross Brawn, is the fact that the reverse grid would help to add some excitement to the F1 weekend.
-At the moment, there is a lot of frustration from groups of fans (and indeed drivers and teams) at the fact that Mercedes have won the last 7 Constructors’ Championships and the Drivers’ Championships too.
+At the moment, there is a lot of frustration from groups of fans (and indeed drivers and teams) at the fact that Mercedes have won the last 8 Constructors’ Championships and 7 of the Drivers’ Championships too.

-This has led may fans to find the seasons boring, knowing who is going to dominate from the very beginning.
 The current qualifying system, while arguably the best the series has had so far, still usually results in similar if not the same starting grids each weekend.
-Aside from weather and freak incidents, the same cars usually make up the top 10, and often the top 3.
+Aside from weather and freak incidents, the same cars usually make up the top 10, and often the top 3, in any given season.

 The Pole Effect